ioangogo/Curse-rm/README.md

 #####star(instring)

-This command will returen the string you put in with profanitys replaced with stars
+This command will return the string you put in with profanitys replaced with stars

 ######Example